 Depending on the technique used, rhinoplasty may not leave any visible external scars.
 In an open rhinoplasty, the incision will be placed on the underside of the nose where the nostrils meet.
 Once healed, this scar should not be noticeable.
 For an internal or endonasal approach, the scars will be located within the nasal cavity and should be inconspicuous from the outside.
 Dr. Richards will determine which method is ideal for you based on the complexity of your case, whether it is a revision rhinoplasty, and other factors.

 The price of rhinoplasty can vary dramatically based on several factors, such as the technique used, the geographic location of the surgeon, the experience of the surgeon, the complexity of the treatment plan, and other considerations.
 Although not necessarily representative of Dr. Richards’ fees, the national average for rhinoplasty ranges from about $5,000 to over $10,000.
 It’s important to keep in mind that some practices only provide the surgeon’s fee when giving an estimate.
 It is our philosophy to provide a full analysis of expected fees during your initial consultation, including the hospital fee, the anesthesiology fee, as well as the surgeon’s fee.
 We feel this gives you the necessary information to make a sound choice for your lifestyle and budget.
-We accept all major credit cards and are happy to discuss your options at your initial visit.
+We accept all major credit cards and are happy to discuss your plastic surgery financing options at your initial visit.